LuksbellN/TheNotePad/readme.md

 ## TheNotePad

-This is my first attempt in writing a notepad from scratch using only X11 lib for graphics representation and C data structrures!
+This is my first attempt to write a notepad from scratch, using only X11 lib for graphics and C data structures!

 Run:
 gcc ./src/*.c -o TheNotePad -lX11